-In another post, I have described how to configure GPG (PGP) + Enigmail + Thunderbird for sending signed and encrypted emails.
+In “Encrypting Emails using PGP/GPG”, I have described how to configure GPG (PGP) + Enigmail + Thunderbird for sending signed and encrypted emails.
 But the inner process of PGP is not described.
 In this post, I will describe how PGP works and the emulation process of PGP will be covered by the nice cryptography tool named cryptoolv2.

 What is PGP: A Brief Introduction

 Symmetric encryption is very good and have good performance/speed in encryption/decryption.
 But the main problem is in transferring keys between the Alice and Bob.
 Alice and Bob are two characters whom want to send encrypted messages to each other and is commonly used names in cryptographic systems.
-For more information check the Wikipedia Link.
+For more information check the Alice and Bob.

 PGP stands for Pretty Good Privacy which uses the power of asymmetric and symmetric encryption.
 Symmetric encryption lacks in key transfer which can be transferred by asymmetric encryption.
 The key size is not large in comparison of data which is going to be encrypted/decrypted.